cyamato/SyslogPro/docs/docco/README.md

  * Most APIs will return a promise.
 These APIs can be used using
  * `then(...)/catch(...)`
  *
- * Syslog formating classes can be used as input into a Syslog class to be used
+ * Syslog formatting classes can be used as input into a Syslog class to be used
- * simultatniusly to the same Syslog server.
+ * simultaneously to the same Syslog server.
 The Syslog Class with a configured
- * Syslog server target can also be used as the input into each of the formating
+ * Syslog server target can also be used as the input into each of the formatting
- * classes so that they may run independtly.
+ * classes so that they may run independently.
  * @author Craig Yamato <craig@kentik.com>
  * @copyright (c) 2018 - Craig Yamato
  * @version 0.1.0